gauranshg/gauranshg/readme.md

   <img src="https://komarev.com/ghpvc/?username=gauranshg&label=Profile%20views&color=0e75b6&style=flat" alt="gauranshg" />
 </p>

-<p align="left">I'm an IT engineer working as a Software Engineer at Hitachi Solutions.
+<p align="left">I'm an Software Engineer at Hitachi Solutions.
 I have a passion for exploring new technologies and have worked on numerous projects.
 Currently, I'm delving into the field of Artificial Intelligence to further expand my skills.</p>

 - 🔭 I’m currently working on **AI and Machine Learning projects**
-- 🌱 I’m currently learning **Deep Learning and Neural Networks**
 - 💬 Ask me about **Python, C++, and web development**
 - 📫 How to reach me **gauransh217@gmail.com**